 This is because she is earning less that £11,850 in her main job.
 The main job has £11,850 of tax-free pay allocated to it, but she can only use £8,000 of this.
 This means that £3,850 (£11,850 – 8,000) of her tax free pay is unused.

 Freda can either wait until the end of the tax year and ask for a refund, or ask HMRC to divide her tax-free pay between jobs.
 If Freda decides to split the tax-free pay between jobs, then she needs to take care that the split is optimal throughout the year and to check that no mistakes are made when the codes are adjusted.

 2) You have work expenses to claim as an employee

 If you have incurred work expenses up to £2,500 that are not reimbursed by your employer, or you are due a standard expenses allowance, then you will have an addition to your tax code.
-Your code number will be higher than the standard 1150L.
 See the employee expenses section on left hand menu for details.

 What action should I take?

 For general queries, see the information on Gov.uk designed to help you check your tax code at https://www.gov.uk/tax-codes/numbers-in-your-tax-code-what-they-mean .

 If this does not resolve the problem, you should phone HMRC on 0300 200 3300.
 Have your National Insurance number and payslip to hand.